-Business Description--West Corporation (the "Company"), formerly known as West TeleServices Corporation, is one of the largest independent providers of outsourced customer relationship management, or CRM, solutions in the United States.
+Business Description - West Corporation (the "Company") is one of the largest independent providers of outsourced customer relationship management, or CRM, solutions in the United States.
 The Company enables its clients to completely outsource a full range of services, including processing of customer initiated contacts, automated voice response services and direct marketing services.
 The Company offers its services over the telephone and the Internet.
-The Company's services minimize its clients' cost of managing their customer relationships, improve their customers' overall experience and provide its clients an opportunity to leverage its customer data.
+The Company's services minimize its clients' cost of managing their customer relationships, improve their customers' overall experience, and provide its clients an opportunity to leverage customer data.
 The Company provides its CRM solutions to Fortune 500 companies, leading Internet oriented companies and e-commerce companies.
 These services help its clients acquire customers, provide customer support and generate repeat sales.

-The Company operates a national network of 28 state-of-the-art customer contact centers and seven automated voice and data processing centers throughout North America and in India.
+Founded in 1986 and headquartered in Omaha, Nebraska, the Company operates a national network of 31 state-of-the-art customer contact centers and seven automated voice and data processing centers throughout North America and in India.

-Basis of Consolidation--The consolidated financial statements include the accounts of the Company and its subsidiaries.
+Basis of Consolidation - The consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany transactions and balances have been eliminated in the consolidated financial statements.

-Use of Estimates--The preparation of financial statements in conformity with accounting principles, generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with accounting principles, generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Revenue Recognition--Operator Teleservices revenue is recognized at the time calls are answered by an agent based on the number of calls and/or minutes received and processed on behalf of clients.
+Revenue Recognition - Operator Teleservices revenue is recognized at the time calls are answered by an agent based on the number of calls and/or minutes received and processed on behalf of clients.
 Interactive Teleservices revenue is recognized at the time calls are received or sent by automated voice response units and is billed based on call duration.
 Direct Teleservices revenue is generally recognized on an hourly and success based rate basis at the time the agents place calls to consumers on behalf of clients.
 The customer is obligated to pay for these services when these activities have been performed.
 Both Operator Teleservices and Direct Teleservices also generate revenue by providing assistance to their clients in the design and programming of customized applications which are generally recognized on an hourly basis at the time the services are provided.
 Other revenues are recognized during the period services are provided.
 The Company defers revenues during the period in which customer refund obligations exist.
-Deferred revenue at December 31, 2000 and 1999 was \$8,257 and \$-0- respectively.
+Deferred revenue, which is included in other current liabilities, was \$4,411 and \$8,257, at December 31, 2001 and 2000 respectively.

-Cost of Services--Cost of services includes labor, telephone and other expenses directly related to service activities.
+Cost of Services - Cost of services includes labor, telephone and other expense directly related to service activities.

-Selling, General and Administrative Expenses--Selling, general and administrative expenses consist of all expenses that support the ongoing operation of the Company.
+Selling, General and Administrative Expenses - Selling, general and administrative expenses consist of all expenses that support the ongoing operation of the Company.
 These expenses include costs related to division management, facilities costs, equipment depreciation and maintenance, amortization of goodwill, allowance for doubtful accounts, sales and marketing activities, client support services and corporate management costs.